Anatole Litvak: World War II and Why We Fight

 Litvak, having by then become an American citizen, enlisted in the United States Army at the beginning of US involvement in World War II.
 During the war, when he directed training and other films, and documentaries about the war, he was promoted to lieutenant colonel.
 He joined with fellow director Frank Capra to make the Why We Fight war training film series, most of which included newsreel footage.

 Films they co-directed for the series included Prelude to War (1942), The Nazis Strike (1943), Divide and Conquer (1943), The Battle of China (1944) and War Comes to America (1945).
 Capra was in charge of production for all the films.

 Litvak became involved with helping the Soviet Union in August 1941, soon after it was invaded by Nazi Germany.
 He was treasurer of the Russian War Relief Association, which sponsored international radio benefits with stars such as Edward G. Robinson and Ronald Colman.

 Litvak co-produced and alone directed The Battle of Russia in 1943.
 After the film was released, he was sent to Russia on a special mission, in which he held a private screening for the Russian General Staff.
 The theme of the film was to show the heroic manner that the Russian people fought against the Nazis.
-U.S. ambassador to Russia W. Averell Harriman asked Litvak to narrate the English-language film into Russian during the screening.
+U.S. ambassador to Russia W. Averell Harriman asked Litvak to narrate the English-language film in Russian during the screening.